rootwork/rootwork.org/hugo/content/blog/2008-05-27/index.md

 showRelatedInArticle: false # Override global value for showing related posts in this series at the end of the content.

 categories:
+  - nonprofit technology
-  - frontend development
+  - online advocacy
 tags:
-  - Drupal
 keywords: # For SEO.
 Generally a combination of categories and tags.
+  - nonprofit technology
-  - frontend
+  - nptech
-  - Drupal
+  - online advocacy

 # Archive taxonomy terms (auto-generated)
 year: '2008'